indu-bakshi/indu-bakshi/README.md

 <h1 align="center">Hi 👋, I'm Indu Bakshi</h1>
-<h3 align="center">A passionate frontendAs a passionate developer, I excel in transforming complex problems into elegant solutions.
+<h3 align="center">As a passionate fullstack developer, I excel in transforming complex problems into elegant solutions.
 My focus is on crafting modern applications with exceptional user experiences.
-I believe in clean code and collaborative development, from conception to deployment. developer from India</h3>
+I believe in clean code and collaborative development, from conception to deployment.</h3>

 - 🔭 FullStack Developer working in [Peopleblox](https://peopleblox.io)